 - Hollywood Hype Machine: The symbol of it in The New Tens.
 The second Transformers became a huge hit; she was instantly propelled into worldwide fame, with near-constant hype from many sources.
 Her burn-out is a shining example of when this doesn't work out for somebody.

 - Mean Character, Nice Actor: She's not nearly as mean as some of the characters she's played.
 She said that she was quite shy in high school and is the exact opposite of the popular Jennifer Check.
 However, her tendencies of displaying brutal honesty that leads to rather offensive comments have given her a less than savory reputation.

 - The Other Darrin: She replaced the nearly nine-years-older Nicole Paggi as Faith Ford's oldest child for seasons two and three of Hope & Faith.

 - Jennifer's Body, which was essentially Hollywood Hype Machine: The Movie.
 A Major Marketing Blitz was put around the fact that this was Fox's first big starring role outside of her Transformers fame.
 Not only did it under-perform, but her performance got torched by critics.

 - Jonah Hex; even though she didn't have much of a role in the film, the fact that the film was a critical and commercial failure (only made around $10 million total and has a 12% rating on RT), and the fact that she was the most-hyped person in the cast certainly didn't help her any.

 - Twitter: Lasted on it about a week in January 2013 before closing her account, stating that Facebook is as much as she can handle at the moment.

-- Type Casting: Was cast as The Alpha Bitch on a few (pre-Transformers) occasions.
-Now she's shed that, only to be typecast as cool Action Girls.
-Her character in Jennifers Body was almost a combination of the two types.
+- Type Casting: Was cast as the Alpha Bitch on a few (pre-Transformers) occasions.
+Now she's shed that, only to be typecast as Action Girls - although there are of course worst type-catings.
+Her character in Jennifer's Body was almost a combination of the two types.